aaxu/fa16-proj1/answers.md

 # Question 5: Explain how putting this line "flash[:error] = @pokemon.errors.full_messages.to_sentence" shows error messages on your form.

+Errors is an inbuilt function in ActiveRecord and since our models inherit from that class, we also get the error messages associated with it.
+This allows us to show the error message into our form when we redirect to a new page.

 # Give us feedback on the project and decal below!

+This decal is very interesting to learn and magical, but I wish I had more time to spend on it since my schedule is so busy.

 # Extra credit: Link your Heroku deployed app